rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 ![Brevigraphs, chart 3](https://rbms-bsc.github.io/DCRMR/assets/pictures/transcription/early contractions 03.png "brevigraphs, chart 3")

-Make an explanatory note if necessary.
+<a name="0.5.5.2">0.5.5.2</a> Make an explanatory note if necessary.

-If a brevigraph standing for an entire word appears in the source, supply instead the word itself, enclosed in square brackets.
+<a name="0.5.5.3">0.5.5.3</a> If a brevigraph standing for an entire word appears in the source, supply instead the word itself, enclosed in square brackets.
 Enclose each expansion or supplied word in its own set of square brackets.

 >Example:
 ><CITE>Sould by Will.
 Faithorne att [the] sign of [the] Shipp within Temple Bar</CITE>
 >(*Source of information reads*:  Sould by Will.
 Faithorne att ![ye](https://rbms-bsc.github.io/DCRMR/assets/pictures/transcription/ye.png) sign of ![ye](https://rbms-bsc.github.io/DCRMR/assets/pictures/transcription/ye.png) shipp within Temple Bar)

-If the meaning of a brevigraph is conjectural or unknown, apply the bracketing conventions given in [conjectural and indecipherable text (0.5.6.2) ](/DCRMR/general-rules/Transcription/#0.5.6.2 "conjectural and indecipherable text").
+<a name="0.5.5.4">0.5.5.4</a> If the meaning of a brevigraph is conjectural or unknown, apply the bracketing conventions given in [conjectural and indecipherable text X.X (0.5.32)](/DCRMR/general-rules/Transcription/#0.5.32.1).

-### 0.5.1.4 Rebuses
+### 0.5.6 Rebuses

-<a name="0.5.1.4">0.5.1.4</a> Replace pictures in rebuses with the intended words in square brackets.
+<a name="0.5.6.1">0.5.6.1</a> Replace pictures in rebuses with the intended words in square brackets.

 Make an explanatory note.